Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Synchronization Protocol Details

-This section provides implementation details for the distributed synchronization protocol described in \Cref{subsec:distributed_sync}.
-We cover: (1) the formal synchronization protocol, (2) how to choose the anchor interval, (3) integrity verification mechanisms, (4) failure recovery strategies, (5) end-to-end latency analysis, (6) storage format specification, and (7) retention policies.
+This section provides implementation details for the synchronization protocols described in \Cref{sec:method}.
+We cover: (1) the PULSESync publication and recovery protocol, (2) how to choose the anchor interval, (3) integrity verification mechanisms, (4) failure recovery strategies, (5) end-to-end latency analysis, (6) storage format specification, (7) retention policies, and (8) PULSELoCo round atomicity.